jonnyderme/Computer-Graphics/README.md

 ### ✅ 2.
 Surface Normals
 Using the `calculate_normals()` function, we compute **per-vertex normals** from triangle faces.
 These normals are critical for shading:
 - Normals are computed using the **right-hand rule**.
-- Each vertex normal is an average of the normals of adjacent faces.
+- Each vertex normal is an average of the normals of adjacent faces, supporting smooth shading transitions.

 ### ✅ 3.
 Complete Rendering Pipeline
 The `render_object()` function ties everything together: